Ji-Hwan Bae Player Props: Pirates vs. Cubs

 Ji-Hwan Bae At The Plate

-- Bae has nine doubles, two home runs and 13 walks while batting .271.
+- Bae is batting .270 with nine doubles, two home runs and 13 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.